jongio/memealyzer/README.md

    ### 2. Login with Azure CLI

    We use the Azure CLI to perform resource deployment and configuration.
-You need to first login to the Azure CLI and then set your active subscription.
+The scripts below will automatically prompt you to login to the Azure CLI and set your active Azure subscription.

-   1. Login to the Azure CLI
-      - `az login`
-   1. Set active Azure subscription - only required if your account has access to more than one subscription.
-      - `az account set -s {SUBSCRIPTION_NAME}`
+   You can set the `SUBSCRIPTION_ID` environment variable in the `.env` file if you don't want to be prompted every time you run these scripts.

    ### 3. Provision Azure Resources with Bicep

    This will provision all the required Azure resources with Bicep and run the app locally with Tye.